Book Review: Stephen King On Writing

 She waited, drumming her fingers on the table until her brother told her to cut it out or he’d relieve her of the burden of having fingers.

 The second example is more vivid.
 It shows, rather than tells.
 But sometimes you just want to cut to the chase.
 There’s nothing wrong with that.
 Adverbs, like passive voice and other parts of speech and turns of phrase, are legitimate writer tools.
-They can still be used.
+You can still use them.

 In all, a decent work, albeit a bit redundant in parts.
 I didn’t want to read the memoir portions of the work although I can see where they would interest others.